typedb/typedb/docs/pages/docs/0-get-started/quickstart-tutorial.md

 $81940536 (spouse2: $233568, spouse1: $41361488) has picture "http:\/\/1.bp.blogspot.com\/-Ty9Ox8v7LUw\/VKoGzIlsMII\/AAAAAAAAAZw\/UtkUvrujvBQ\/s1600\/johnandmary.jpg" isa marriage;
 ```

 Don't worry about the numbers such as `$57472`.
 These are variables in Graql, and happen to have randomly assigned numbers to make them unique.
 Each statement is adding either a `person`, a `parentship` or a `marriage` to the knowledge base.
-We will show how to add more data in the [Extending The Knowledge Base](#extending-the-knowledge-base) section.
+We will show how to add more data in the [Extending The Knowledge Graph](#extending-the-knowledge-base) section.
 First, however, it is time to query the graph in the Graql shell.

-## Querying the Knowledge Base
+## Querying the Knowledge Graph

 Having started Grakn engine and the Graql shell in its interactive mode, we are ready to make a number queries.
 First, we will make a couple of `get` queries.